Francis I of France: Americas

-Far East Asia
+Asia

 French trade with East Asia was initiated during the reign of Francis I with the help of shipowner Jean Ango.
 In July 1527, a French Norman trading ship from the city of Rouen is recorded by the Portuguese João de Barros as having arrived in the Indian city of Diu.
 In 1529, Jean Parmentier, on board the Sacre and the Pensée, reached Sumatra.
 Upon its return, the expedition triggered the development of the Dieppe maps, influencing the work of Dieppe cartographers such as Jean Rotz.

 Ottoman Empire

 Under the reign of Francis I, France became the first country in Europe to establish formal relations with the Ottoman Empire and to set up instruction in the Arabic language under the guidance of Guillaume Postel at the Collège de France.

 In a watershed moment in European diplomacy, Francis came to an understanding with the Ottoman Empire that developed into a Franco-Ottoman alliance.
 The objective for Francis was to find an ally against the House of Habsburg.
 The pretext used by Francis was the protection of the Christians in Ottoman lands.
 The alliance has been called "the first nonideological diplomatic alliance of its kind between a Christian and non-Christian empire".
 It did, however, cause quite a scandal in the Christian world and was designated "the impious alliance", or "the sacrilegious union of the [French] Lily and the [Ottoman] Crescent."
 Nevertheless, it endured for many years, since it served the objective interests of both parties.
-The two powers colluded against Charles V, and in 1543 they even combined for a joint naval assault in the Siege of Nice.
+The two powers colluded against Charles V, and in 1543 they even combined for a joint naval assault in the siege of Nice.

-In 1533, Francis I sent colonel Pierre de Piton as ambassador to Morocco, initiating official France-Morocco relations.
+In 1533, Francis I sent colonel Pierre de Piton as ambassador to Morocco, initiating official France–Morocco relations.
 In a letter to Francis I dated 13 August 1533, the Wattassid ruler of Fez, Ahmed ben Mohammed, welcomed French overtures and granted freedom of shipping and protection of French traders.